lewe/kaine/README.md

 kaine
 =====

-Kaine is a Scrum magnament and Software Modeling

-The base of the kaine is the PHP (ZendFramework) project.
-This project implements the scrum framework and the uml modeling, magnament the databases and the diagrams of database.
+Kaine is a software project management based on the Scrum Framework, consists of all project management approach and still composes functionality modeling use cases and databases.
+Our proposal is to provide a software that is possible in all the modeling and management of a software project, thus keeping the entire team in a single environment.